 The coronavirus outbreak (COVID-19) has created significant disruption to global economies and markets.
-The directors of MCIE recognise that the pandemic presents risks to the company's employees, customers and suppliers.
+The directors of the company recognise that the pandemic presents risks to the company's employees, customers and suppliers.
 The directors have put in place policies and procedures to control and mitigate those risks so that the company is able to continue to service its customers and wider stakeholders while prioritising the health and wellbeing of the company's employees.
-The directors have undertaken a review of company's budget plan and cash and borrowing forecasts to assess the financial and business related effects of COVID-19.
-Although revenue and gross profit are expected to be reduced compared with the original budget plan this is expected to be largely offset by lower administrative and interest expenses with little overall impact to net profit.
+The directors continue to monitor the guidance being provided by the relevant health and government authorities and update the company's policies and procedures.
+The directors have prepared the company's budget plan and cash and borrowing forecasts considering the ongoing pandemic to assess the financial and business related effects of COVID-19.
+The company has not experienced a significant impact on its financial performance during the year.
+The company's business departments worked with their customers to help customers to manage their inventory, cash flow and credit risk during the initial phase of the pandemic when there was a reduction in demand.
+Demand for aluminium recovered and sales revenue and profitability remained resilient.

+Administrative expenses were reduced due to policies to limit travel and entertaining.
 Borrowings are expected to be relatively stable during the next 12 months.
 Further details are discussed in note 1 to the financial statements under the heading "Going concern".